claire-lex/megagrep/README.md

 ```

 Finally, you can use your own dictionary file with `-d` (see below for syntax
-examples) or use part of a dictionary with `-l` to select a section (ex:
+examples) or use part of a dictionary with `-l` to select a category (ex:
 `authentication`).

 ### Other search modes